naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Monday 22 May 2023 04:46:20 AM UTC
+*last update of this page is Wednesday 24 May 2023 11:23:47 AM UTC

 <center>